Jeffrey Pearlman: Education and early career

 A 1989 graduate of SUNY New Paltz, Pearlman also graduated from Albany Law School in 2000.
 He served as a staff person in the New York State Assembly and New York State Senate from 1987 through 2006.
 During this time, he worked for member of the assembly Ivan Lafayette, and state senators Martin Connor, David Paterson, Jeremy Weinstein, Liz Krueger, Donald Halperin, and Manfred Ohrenstein.
 Pearlman also served as a judicial intern to New York Supreme Court Justice Louis Benza.

 Pearlman was visiting clinical professor of law and director of the Low Income Taxpayer Clinic at Albany Law School until his appointment as assistant counsel to Governor Paterson in May 2008.
 He was interviewed by The Business Review for his work with the clinic.
 He currently serves as an adjunct professor at Albany Law School and The University at Albany, teaching Government Ethics.

 He served as a vice president of the New York Democratic Lawyers Council.
 In 2004 and 2006 he represented State Senator Andrea Stewart-Cousins in her bid to unseat State Senator Nicholas Spano.
 He prepared and organized a ballot protection effort that uncovered attempts by the opposition to suppress the vote on Election Day.
 In 2006, 2009 and 2010, he successfully represented the Democratic Party in its election law challenges to designating petitions.
 He has also served as a member of the Albany County, New York Democratic Committee.

-Assistant Counsel to Paterson
+Assistant Counsel to Governor Paterson

 On December 31, 2006, then Lieutenant Governor-elect David Paterson appointed as his counsel.
 In March 2008, after Paterson became governor, Pearlman was appointed Assistant Counsel to the Governor, Ethics Officer for the Executive Chamber and Records Access Officer, in charge of all Freedom of Information Act requests for the executive chamber.

 Special Counsel to Governor Hochul

-On August 24th, 2021, Kathy Hochul assumed the Governorship of New York.
+On August 24, 2021, Kathy Hochul assumed the Governorship of New York.
 Hochul brought on Pearlman to serve as her special counsel.
 Pearlman served in this year for one year before returning to the Authorities Budget Office.
-Pearlman had previously served as her Chief of Staff when Hochul was Lieutenant Governor.
+Pearlman had previously served as her chief of staff when Hochul was lieutenant governor.

+Court of Claims

+On June 3rd, 2024, Kathy Hochul nominated Pearlman to sit on the Court of Claims.
+The NYS Senate confirmed him on June 5th, 2024.